Skip to Content

 Close up photo underneath a colorful lantern in SF Chinatown

-Chinatown is one of the most fun places to visit in San Francisco and we highly recommend you allow some time in your itinerary to walk the labyrinthine streets here.
+Chinatown is one of San Francisco’s most enjoyable places to walk around, so we recommend you allow time in your itinerary to walk the popular neighborhood’s labyrinthine streets.

-You will find vibrantly colored lanterns and decor, hidden gems like the Golden Gate Fortune Cookie Factory, and a host of fantastic places to eat and drink.
+You’ll find vibrantly colored lanterns and decor, hidden gems like the Golden Gate Fortune Cookie Factory, and a host of fantastic places to eat, drink and party.

 18. Japantown

-You will find a 5 story peace pagoda, an eclectic mix of Japanese goods and of course plenty of ramen.
+If you’re interested in Japanese art, culture and architecture, Japantown should be firmly in your plans.
+You’ll find a 5 story peace pagoda, an eclectic mix of Japanese goods and of course plenty of ramen.
+See what you can do in Japantown.

 Busy road with cars and people leading to buildings